Mass Media in Great Britain

 government

-- trend towards concentration of newspaper ownership began in the early 1900s
+- trend towards concentration of newspaper ownership began in the early 1900smaintenance of certain professional standards

 - Monopolies and Mergers Act (1965): government is allowed to intervene if a paper is to be transferred to an owner whose papers have a daily circulation of 500,000 or more